saeedkaz/LinuxDocs/LPIC-104.md

 Similarities:

-•  Both hard links and soft links are created with the command ln.
+* Both hard links and soft links are created with the command ln.

-•  Both hard links and soft links can be used to access the content of the original file.
+* Both hard links and soft links can be used to access the content of the original file.

 Differences:

-•  Hard links refer to the data itself and share the same inode number as the original file.
+* Hard links refer to the data itself and share the same inode number as the original file.
 Soft links or symbolic links point to the path to the data and have a different inode number
-•  Hard links act like a mirror copy of the original file and can't be used to link directories or cross file systems.
+* Hard links act like a mirror copy of the original file and can't be used to link directories or cross file systems.
 Soft links are an actual link to the original file and if the original file is deleted, the soft link has no value

-•  Hard links are created with the command ln (original file path) (new file path).
+* Hard links are created with the command ln (original file path) (new file path).
 Soft links are created with the command ln -s (original file path) (new file path)

-•  Hard links are faster than soft links as they access the data directly.
+* Hard links are faster than soft links as they access the data directly.
 Soft links are slower as they have to follow the path to the data

 ## 104.7 Find system files and place files in the correct location | weight: 2

-**FHS**
+**FHS?**

 | directory | usage |
 | --- | --- |
 | / | ??? |